Runda-Scath-na/AngularJS_MVC_.NET_Blog/README.md

 # AngularJS_MVC_.NET_Blog
-THis is a capstone project created at the end  of the Manifest Solutions .Net boot camp.
-Thsi blog uses AngularJS, bootstrp, and .NET MVC
+This is a capstone project created at the end  of the Manifest Solutions .Net boot camp.
+This blog uses AngularJS, bootstrap, and .NET MVC